End-to-End Balancing for Causal Continuous Treatment-Effect Estimation: Introduction

 \section{Introduction}

-In many applications in business, social, and health sciences, we wish to infer the effect of a continuous treatment such as drug dosage or administration duration on a health outcome variable.
-Often, several confounding factors are common factors of influencing both treatment and response variable, therefore for accurate causal estimation of the treatment in view, we must appropriately account for their potential impact.
-Unlike binary treatments, causal inference with continuous treatments is largely understudied and far more challenging than binary treatments. \citep{galagate2016causal,ai2021estimation}.
-This is primarily because continuous treatments induce uncountably many potential outcomes per unit, only one of which is observed for each unit and across units, a sparse coarsening of the underlying information needed to infer causal effects without uncertainty.
+In many applications, including business, social sciences, and health sciences, we wish to infer the causal effect of a continuous treatment, such as the effect of drug dose or administration duration on a health outcome variable.
+Often, confounding factors exist that influence both treatment and response variable, making it necessary to account for their impact to yield accurate causal estimation.
+While methods for doing so have been well studied when treatments are binary, causal inference with continuous treatments is far more challenging and largely understudied \citep{galagate2016causal,ai2021estimation}.
+This is so primarily because continuous treatments induce uncountably many potential outcomes per unit (e.g., a subject), only one of which is observed for each unit and across units.

-Propensity score weighting \citep{robins2000marginal,imai2004causal}, stand-alone or combined with regression-based models to achieve double robustness \citep{kennedy2017nonparametric}, has quickly become the state of the art for causal inference.
+Propensity score weighting \citep{robins2000marginal,imai2004causal}, stand-alone or combined with regression-based models to achieve double robustness \citep{diaz2013targeted,kennedy2017nonparametric,nie2020vcnet}, has become the state of the art for causal inference.
 If the weights, inversely proportional to the conditional distribution of the treatment given the confounders, are correctly modeled, the weighted population will appear to come from a randomized study.
-However, this approach faces several challenges: (1) The weights only balance the confounders in expectation, not necessarily in the given data \citep{zubizarreta2011matching}.
-(2) The weights can be very large for some of units, leading to unstable estimation and uncertain inference.
-As a possible remedy, entropy balancing \citep{hainmueller2012entropy} estimates the weights such that they balance confounders subject to a measure of dispersion on the weights to prevent extreme weights.
+However, this approach faces several challenges.
+One, the weights only balance the confounders in expectation, not necessarily in the given data \citep{zubizarreta2011matching}.
+Two, the weights can be very large for some units, leading to unstable estimation and uncertain inference.
+As a possible remedy, entropy balancing \citep{hainmueller2012entropy} proposes the use of an alternate set of weights such that they are less extreme but still have the property that the weight data appears to come from a randomized study.